-RES INDEPENDENT STUDY OR 1 credit
+KES 501 INDEPENDENT STUDY OR RESEARCH 1 credit

-501 RES RESEARCH INDEPENDENT STUDY OR 2 and lita
+S61 RES INDEPENDENT STUDY OR 2 credits

-502 RESEARCH 2 credits
+502 RESEARCH

 RES INDEPENDENT STUDY OR 3 credits

 503 RESEARCH

 RES INDEPENDENT STUDY OR 4 credits

 504 RESEARCH

 This course provides the student with an in-depth exploration of a particular topic of interest, under the supervision of a faculty mentor.
 It offers an opportunity to pursue a subject that interests the student but which may not be adequately covered in a typical course.
 It is expected that the student will develop critical thinking skills, gain experience in scientific methodology, learn more about a particular subject and appreciate the relevance of research to the appropriate field.